zowe/docs-site/docs/user-guide/install-zos.md

 ### Manually installing the Zowe Cross Memory Server
 <!-- TODO.
 Entire sub-section -->
-A number of files are included in the USS directory `$INSTALL_DIR/files/zss`.
-If this directory is not present, you must create it by expanding the file `$INSTALL_DIR/files/zss.pax`.
-To do this, first create the folder `zss` beneath `files` using the command `mkdir zss` and navigate into the `zss` folder using the command `cd zss`.
+A number of files are included in the USS directory `/xmem-server/zss`.
+If this directory is not present in the runtime Zowe directory, you must create it by expanding the file `xmem-server/zss.pax`.
+To do this, first create the folder `zss` beneath `xmem-server` using the command `mkdir zss` and navigate into the `zss` folder using the command `cd zss`.
 Then, expand the `zss.pax` file using the command `pax -ppx -rf ../zss.pax`.

 The manual installation consists of the following steps.

 1. ZWESIS01 load module and proclib

     Zowe Cross Memory Server consists of a single load module with the name ZWESIS01.
-The load module is supplied in the `files\zss\LOADLIB\ZWESIS01` file.
+The load module is supplied in the `xmem-server\zss\LOADLIB\ZWESIS01` file.
 This must be copied to a user-defined data set `zwes_loadlib`, for example, ZWES.SISLOAD.

     You can copy the ZWESIS01 file to your `zwes_loadlib` data set by using the command `cp -X ZWESIS01 "//'zwes_loadlib(ZWESIS01)'"`.
 The `zwes_loadlib` must be a PDSE due to language requirements.

     Do not add the `zwes_loadlib` data set to the system LNKLST or LPALST concatenations.
 You must execute it by using a started task that uses a STEPLIB DD statement so that the appropriate version of the software is loaded correctly.
-A sample JCL for the PROCLIB is provided in `files/zss/SAMPLIB/ZWESIS01`.
+A sample JCL for the PROCLIB is provided in `xmem-server/zss/SAMPLIB/ZWESIS01`.
 Copy this to your system PROCLIB, such as SYS1.PROCLIB, or any other PROCLIB in the JES2 Concatenation PROCLIB Path.

     **Note:**  The user that is assigned to the started task must have an OMVS segment.
 The cross memory server loads the module to LPA for its PC-cp services.